ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     - resources/default-pool.ipaddresspool.metallb.yaml
     ~~~

-    Things to notice in this `Kustomization` declaration:
+    Things to notice in this manifest:

+    - Kustomize manifests are identified in Kubernetes with the `Kustomization` kind.

     - This declaration is based on the one offered [in the official MetalLB documentation](https://metallb.org/installation/#installation-with-kustomize).